spesnova/mac-cookbook/README.md

 # Description
-This cookbook is designed to setup my mac.
+This cookbook is designed to setup my mac by using [library/application cookbook pattern](http://devopsanywhere.blogspot.jp/2012/11/how-to-write-reusable-chef-cookbooks.html).

 Currently supported: